ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM should decide if an NPC has recovered any **resolve** losses between encounters.
 An NPC who is reduced to *zero* resolve should not re-appear in the story - your PC has overcome them.

-Some rare encounters, extraordinary NPCs who your GM intends as an individual threat to a group of NPCs, may have greater **resolve**.
+Some rare encounters, NPCs who your GM intends as an individual threat to a group of NPCs, may have greater **resolve**.
 This should be used sparingly.

 ### 5.4.6 Resolve for Impersonal Opposition